huggingface/transformers/examples/flax/text-classification/README.md

 *All experiments are ran on Google Cloud Platform.
-Prices are on-demand prices (not preemptible), obtained from the following tables:
+Prices are on-demand prices (not preemptible), obtained on May 12, 2021 for zone Iowa (us-central1) using the following tables:
 [TPU pricing table](https://cloud.google.com/tpu/pricing),
 [GPU pricing table](https://cloud.google.com/compute/gpus-pricing).
 GPU experiments are ran without further optimizations besides JAX transformations.